RukeshB/WeatherApp-rails/README.md

 params :
 items : number of data in each page , page : page number

-URL : /weather - header : { Accept : application/json }
+Route: /weather - header : { Accept : application/json }
 or
 /weather.json